KeganSm/KeganSm/README.md

   - Data visualization and dashboard development
   - Objective-oriented data analysis and reporting

-I am proficient in SQL, Google BigQuery, Google/Excel sheets, and Tableau.
+I am proficient in SQL in both Google BigQuery and MySQL, Google/Excel sheets, and visualizations in Tableau.